 “Artificial Intelligence will be taught to to generate CPM schedules on its own, but who’s going to teach it the algorithms?

 The shift to Artificial Intelligence project controls will be gradual, as the technology finds its bearings through adoption, and continued advancement and investment in the platforms.
 The degree of success is largely predicated on input from the building industry.
 The expectation is that once the value in Artificial Intelligence CPM scheduling can be demonstrated, stakeholders and owners will take notice, and demand it from their architects and engineers, who will incorporate it into their program, with or without input from CMs and GCs other than hard-dates.
 Therein lies a critical disconnect.

-“Starchitects: get your BLOBs out of AI’s way and make way for optimized designs
+“Starchitects: get your BLOBs out of Artificial intelligenceI’s way and make way for optimized designs

 One of the biggest encumbrances to industrial Artificial Intelligence adoption will be a lack of design standardization: if designs are not standardized, it will be that much harder to create algorithms for every instance of possible sequence of operations, as well as BIM 7D lifecycle modeling.
-Once AI BIM designs are standardized, the 4D-7D modules will fall into place after them.
-Naturally, there are entire groups of structures that don’t lend themselves well to AI BIM, and these will always prove resistant to standardizations.
+Once artificial intelligence BIM designs are standardized, the 4D-7D modules will fall into place after them.
+Naturally, there are entire groups of structures that don’t lend themselves well to artificial intelligence BIM, and these will always prove resistant to standardizations.

 “Artificial Intelligence design platform interoperability issues could force a Darwinian shakeout if marketshare doesn’t first.